Authored by: iHR Australia's Editorial Team

 “It makes it very difficult when the WorkCover or WorkSafe authorities are saying these are the things you need to do to meet your duty under that Act and then the FWC prevents employers from giving any real affect to those laws.”

-Harbour City Ferries argued it had acted appropriately in its action, given its commitment to the safety of the public and other employees.
-The company was vindicated when three appeal Commissioners decided the driver had been in breach of Harbour City’s required drug and alcohol policy.
+Harbour City Ferries argued it had acted appropriately, given its commitment to the safety of the public and other employees in avoiding policy breach of any nature.
+The company was vindicated when three appeal Commissioners decided the driver had been involved in a policy breach of Harbour City’s required drug and alcohol policy.

 The FWC found: “The core issue, the valid reason for termination of… employment was his deliberate disobedience, as a senior employee, of a significant policy.”